rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/faq.md

 **A:** For Rancher Desktop, `nerdctl` must run inside the VM and not on the host.
 The host version distributed with Rancher Desktop is just a shell wrapper to execute the command inside the VM.

 <!-- #1155 -->
-#### **Q: The tools on the Support Utilities page are not installed and I see a `Insufficient permission to manipulate /usr/local/bin` error, how do I fix it?**
+#### **Q: The tools on the Support Utilities page (in Rancher Desktop <1.3.0) are not installed and I see an `Insufficient permission to manipulate /usr/local/bin` error, how do I fix it?**

 **A:** This occurs when you do not have ownership of `/usr/local/bin`.
 A long-term solution to improve the handling of permissions is in the works.
 In the meantime, a temporary workaround is to change ownership of `/usr/local/bin` by running `sudo chown $USER /usr/local/bin`.
-When you are able to write to the directory, Rancher Desktop is able to create the symlinks.
+When you are able to write to the directory, Rancher Desktop should be able to create the symlinks.

-From versions 1.3.0 and above, we no longer create symlinks in /usr/local/bin but in ~/.rd/bin and put that directory on the PATH instead, to avoid having to deal with write permissions to /usr/local/bin and file conflicts.
+From versions 1.3.0 and above, we no longer create symlinks in `/usr/local/bin` but in `~/.rd/bin` and put that directory on the PATH instead, to avoid having to deal with write permissions to `/usr/local/bin` and file conflicts.
 We strongly recommend you to upgrade to the latest version of Rancher Desktop.

 <!-- #981 -->
 #### **Q: Is Cygwin compatible with Rancher Desktop?**